Docs

 Control Center uses config maps and secrets to store configuration data and sensitive information, such as database credentials and API keys.
 It’s crucial to secure these resources to prevent unauthorized access.
 Applications deployed by Control Center also use config maps to store deployment-specific data.

-When you install Control Center without cluster-wide administrator privileges — as recommended for production deployment — it’ll only be allowed access to config maps and secrets within the dedicated namespace created during installation.
+Control Center is only allowed access to config maps and secrets within the dedicated namespace created during installation.
 It won’t have access to resources outside of this namespace.

 Applications deployed by Control Center only have access to the config maps created for them by Control Center.
 They don’t have access to other config maps or secrets in the same namespace or in the cluster.
 This means you can be sure that applications deployed by Control Center cannot access sensitive information from other applications or services.